tmaxsoft-us/oftools_docs/compile/README.md

     - This value gets automatically updated by removing extension of `$OF_COMPILE_IN` at the time the given section gets initialized.
     - This can be overridden by defining `$OF_COMPILE_BASE` in the given section.

-### 3.5 Filter variable
+### 3.5 Filter function

-A filter variable can be defined by adding '?' as a prefix to the name of an option.
-The main purpose of this variable is to execute sections conditionally based on the result of the filter variable.
-For example, when you append a filter variable to a section name, the given section will be executed only if the filter variable is true or has a return code of zero.
+A filter function can be defined by adding '?' as a prefix to the name of an option.
+The main purpose of this function is to execute sections conditionally based on the result of it.
+For example, when you append a filter function to a section name, the given section will be executed only if the filter function is true or has a return code of zero.

-Note that when you define multiple sections with the same name but have different filter variables appended, only one of them will be executed during the build process.
+Note that when you define multiple sections with the same name but have different filter functions appended, only one of them will be executed during the build process.

-For instance if there are three sections defined, `[ofcbpp?sql]`, `[ofcbpp?cics]`, `[ofcbpp]`, and only the filter variable **?sql** is true, then the section `[ofcbpp?sql]` will be executed while `[ofcbpp?cics]` and `[ofcbpp]` will be ignored.
-Moreover, the sections using a filter variable must be placed before the default section without filter.
+For instance if there are three sections defined, `[ofcbpp?sql]`, `[ofcbpp?cics]`, `[ofcbpp]`, and only the filter function **?sql** is true, then the section `[ofcbpp?sql]` will be executed while `[ofcbpp?cics]` and `[ofcbpp]` will be ignored.
+Moreover, the sections using a filter function must be placed before the default section without filter.
 Using the example seen previously, `[ofcbpp?sql]` and `[ofcbpp?cics]` sections must be placed before the `[ofcbpp]` section.
 If the `[ofcbpp]` section was first, oftools_compile would executes the section `[ofcbpp]` directly, and consequently it would not even consider the sections with a filter, `[ofcbpp?sql]` and `[ofcbpp?cics]`.

-Moreover, if the next section `[ofcob]` also needs a filter variable to be evaluated, let's say there are 2 sections `[ofcob?rw]` and `[ofcob]` , it may be necessary to define the filter variable **?rw** in each of the previous `[ofcbpp]` sections.
+Moreover, if the next section `[ofcob]` also needs a filter function to be evaluated, let's say there are 2 sections `[ofcob?rw]` and `[ofcob]` , it may be necessary to define the filter function **?rw** in each of the previous `[ofcbpp]` sections.
 Since we don't know in advance which `[ofcbpp]` section is going to be executed for a given program, we need to make sure that the filter **?rw** is properly defined.
-A good practice is to place all the filter variable definitions in the setup division, since we know in advance that this section division will be executed unconditionally.
+A good practice is to place all the filter function definitions in the setup division, since we know in advance that this section division will be executed unconditionally.

 Profile example: